Send the link below via email or IMCopy

 The President is the Chief Executive; and is bound by Constitutional oath to "faithfully execute" the laws of the nation.

-There have been 79 blocked nominees under the Obama campaign.
+There have been 86 blocked nominees under the Obama administration.
 Some of the most controversial are the nominees for the National Labor Relations Board, which resulted in a Supreme Court case contesting the validity of Obama's recess appointments of several individuals.
 It has also left key DC Circuit Court postions unfilled, and a change to the Senate rules governing appointment filibusters.
+The most famous blocked nominee was Justice Merrick Garland to the Supreme Court.
+His position was blocked for 13 months.

 President Obama is best known for the Patient Protection and Affordable Care Act, (March 2010).
 He campaigned using special interest, the bully pulpit, and his role as leader of the Democrats to get this legislation passed despite public backlash and controversy.

-One of Obama's most recent EOs was to increase the federal minimum wage for government contractors to $10.10 an hour.
+Obama's most famous EOs were to increase the federal minimum wage for government contractors to $10.10 an hour, create DACA, strenghten environmental protections and gun control measures, fight for LGBTQ rights, and .He signed 275 EOs in his two terms.

 Presidential Signing Statements

 Under the direction of President Obama, the combat stages of the wars in Iraq and Afghanistan concluded, despite a continued presence in Afghanistan as troops move out.
-The US has also committed troops to ending uprisings in Libya.
+The US has also committed troops to ending uprisings in Libya, in Syria, and against ISIS.

 Supreme Court Appointments